istio/istio.io/content/en/docs/reference/config/config-status/index.md

 ## The `conditions` field

-The `type` field indicates the configuration condition.
-It can have the following values:
+Conditions represent possible states of the resource.
+The `type` field of a condition can have the following values:

 * `PassedAnalysis`
 * `Reconciled`